patrickattie1/VR-GalerieMonnin-GalleriesOnly/README.md

-# VR-Galerie Monnin, Virtual Photos Exhibition from M. Roberto STEPHENSON and Virtual Painting Exhibition from Mrs Pascale MONNIN, January 2019
+# VR-Galerie Monnin, Virtual Photos Exhibition from M. Roberto STEPHENSON and Associated Conference Room, January 2019

 Created for the Galerie Monnin, following the Haiti Tech Summit, in July 2019.

 The idea is to allow the user to immerse himself/herself inside a virtual gallery showcasing the work of renown Haitian artists.
+This is a typical gallery developed for a Haitian artist.

 In VR, using an Oculus Quest head mounted display and both its hand controllers (left and right), the user can:
 - Use the thumbstick on the hand controllers to move around the main scene;